Manaslu Circuit Trek - 14 Days

 • All meals (Breakfast, lunch, Dinner) During Manaslu Circuit Trekking

-• Teahouse Accommodation during the Trekking
+• Teahouse Accommodation during Trek

 • An experienced English-speaking trekking guide